 - Speak with the neighbours and tell them it needs to be removed

 Sometimes a headed letter from a solicitor works wonders.
 It will make them realize they have done something illegal and might change their minds.

-Failing that a planning officer from the council will investigate and the matter will go the small claims court for compensation and an order to remove the gate and repair the bricks that have been drilled!
+Failing that a planning officer from the council will investigate and the matter will go to the small claims court for compensation and an order to remove the gate and repair the bricks that have been drilled.

 Is There A Workaround?

 Yes, if you want to install a gate to access your garden you MUST seek permission.
 If permission is denied by your neighbour to screw and hang a gate, there is another option.

 You must concrete your own post into the ground and use this to hang your gate.
 It’s a very simple job but you must make sure you plum the post in straight or the gate will not fit well.